 Before you start a blog, make sure you’re enthusiastic about it and dedicate real time to it.
 If you don’t have a set schedule each week for writing, you’re going to have trouble keeping it up.
 ‘When I find the time’ is just not going to do it!

 In general, try to write useful, timeless content that solves people’s problems.
 Include links to businesses and blogs all over your city, and be sure to tell them about the mention, too.
-For more on blogging, check out this great guide from Tourism eSchool.

 Here are a few ways to get ideas: